Woodloes Homestead

 Woodloes Homestead was built in 1871 by architect Francis Bird.
 The homestead is situated on the banks of the Canning River in Cannington.
-Bird was partner in the Mason-Bird Timber Company, cut timber in the Darling Range and transported it via a horse-drawn railway to Mason's Landing, near Woodloes Homstead.
-Woodloes Homstead was classified by the National Trust in 1988, nominated to the Register of The National Estate in 1991 and permanently added to Western Australian State Heritage register on 21 January 1997.
+Bird was partner in the Mason-Bird Timber Company, cut timber in the Darling Range and transported it via a horse-drawn railway to Mason's Landing, near Woodloes Homestead.
+Woodloes Homestead was classified by the National Trust in 1988, nominated to the Register of The National Estate in 1991 and permanently added to Western Australian State Heritage register on 21 January 1997.

 Design

 Woodloes Homestead is a square planned Victorian Georgian home with verandahs on all four sides.
 Originally it had a timber shingled roof that has since been replaced by corrugated iron before being returned to being timber shingled.
 The walls are made of limestone rubble with brick quoining at the entrance ways.
 The floors are made of timber and the building includes an attic and cellar with central hallway and rear kitchen.